 Protein water has about 15 gms of protein and just 70 calories, which is a dream for many lean mass builders as it can help them hit their daily protein goals without jumping over the calorie intake.

 The good old protein shake fills all the requirements of a regular gym lover.
-It is rich in protein, provides full muscle recovery nutrients and makes you feel full for a long time.
+It is rich in protein, provides full muscle recovery nutrients, and makes you feel full for a long time.
 However, a protein shake has a lot of calories per serving which is the downside of it.
-While Our newest product in the gym-town, protein water has fewer calories than a protein shake.
+Our newest product in the gym town, protein water has fewer calories than a protein shake.

 Another downside of the protein shake is that it is not easy to digest, but Protein water is easier to digest by most.

-The protein water lacks carbs that aid in muscle recovery post-workout so you will need another protein-rich snack like an energy bar or yoghurt to fulfil the requirements.
+The protein water lacks carbs that aid in muscle recovery post-workout so you will need another protein-rich snack like an energy bar or yogurt to fulfill the requirements.
 The protein shake has the full calorie and protein content.

 Also Read: Pre Workouts: Everything You Need to Know